pwelke/SeminarLearningTheory/Chap3AndChap4.md

 **Q:** The bound of PAC learnability and bound of agnostic PAC learnability is different, why? and which part of the assumption makes the difference?

 **A:** If we look at the definitions of **PAC** and **Agnostic PAC** learnabilities, we would find, that the definitions are very similar, but still they have some differences, which lead to different bounds.
-The main difference is, probably, hidden inside the function $m_H(\epsilon, \delta)$
+The main difference is, of course, that **Agnostic PAC** tries to find a hypothesis, whose error is not much larger than the best error achievable by a hypothesis from the hypothesis class.
+Because of this difference, the function function $m_H(\epsilon, \delta)$ should be defined differently for **PAC** and **Agnostic PAC**